secsh-keygen, ssh-keygen

 -e

-Reads a private or public OpenSSH key file and print to stdout the key in one of the formats specified by the -m option.
+This option will read a private or public OpenSSH key file and print to stdout a public key in one of the formats specified by the -m option.
 The default export format is RFC4716.
 This option allows exporting OpenSSH keys for use by other programs, including several commercial SSH implementations.

-Searches for the specified hostname in a known_hosts file, listing any occurrences found.
+Search for the specified hostname (with optional port number) in a known_hosts file, listing any occurrences found.
 This option is useful to find hashed host names or addresses and may also be used in conjunction with the -H option to print found keys in a hashed format.

 -f filename